Josh Howie rages at 'shameful' comedy industry over Graham Linehan cancellation amid writer's US congress hearing

 One critic commented: "So just to sum his wife/kids and almost every single person he knew have ostracised him but he's the one in the right.
 Even those who agree with his stance say the way he conducts himself if questionable.
 He's an odious man.
 He needs help.
 Hope he seeks it out someday."
 Another called the comedian a "bully".

-This isn’t the first time Mr Howie has used his platform on GB News and social media to challenge what he perceives as attempts to stifle free speech or promote a “woke” agenda.
+Since 2024, the Free Speech Nation presenter has used GB News and social media to challenge what he sees as attempts to stifle free speech or promote a “woke” agenda.

 Graham Linehan was arrested at Heathrow Airport earlier this year in relation to his posts on X